TulipSMP/Tiramisu/doc/getting-started.md

 discord:
   token: 'YourBotToken'
   owner: 00000000000000
+  co_owners:
+    - 00000000000000000000
+    - 00000000000000000000
 ```
 `token` is where you should put the token your bot uses to log in with.
 Replace `YourBotToken` with your bot's access token.
 If you don't know how to make a bot, read [this doc](creating-a-bot.md).

 `owner` is the user ID of the person hosting this bot instance.
 They can add administrators and other things only the person hosting the bot should have permission to do.

+`co_owners` are user IDs of other people you want to be able to load/unload cogs for your instance, and stop the bot. **Only put IDs here of people you trust, as they can ruin your bot via these commands**

 After it's all configured, save and continue to the next step!
 (If you're using `nano` type `Ctrl`+`o`,`Enter`, `Ctrl`+`x`, to save and quit.)